jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

             a_list[4]
             a_list[-5]

-  I get an Exception_
+  the terminal shows Exception_

   .. code-block:: python

     Exception

-  because Exception_ is not an IndexError_.
+  because it is not an IndexError_.
 As a rule of thumb I write one line of code for one exception handler, that way I know which line causes which error

   .. code-block:: python